 Healthy Fat Burning Food Plan

-For all the diet programs out there whether they want you to drastically reduce fat or carbs, or starve yourself with low daily calories you need to realized it all boils down to one simple formula.
+For all the diet programs out there whether they want you to drastically reduce fat or carbs, or starve yourself with low daily calories you need to realize it all boils down to one simple formula.

 Your Calories need to be greater than the calories you consume for fat burning.